cjdbarlow/Part-One/blood_gases.md

 # Blood Gas Analysis
 > Describe the methods of measurement of oxygen and carbon dioxide tension in blood and blood pH

-Blood gas machines directly measure three variables and calculate the rest.
+Blood gas machines directly measure three variables and calculate the remainder.
 Measured variables are:
 * PO<sub>2</sub>
 * CO<sub>2</sub>
 * pH